jonpalmisc/dlinsert/README.txt

   - better user-facing messages, warnings, and errors.

 My goals moving forward are to continue to add comments to the code and extract chunks of code into functions to reduce repeated or messy code.
+See the 1.0.0 roadmap under the projects tab on GitHub.

 For more information, see the original project: